jonathon-langford/hgcal-linkmapping/README.md

 Finally there is an option `weight_bins_proportionally` which divides the &Chi;<sup>2</sup> in each r/z bin by the bin value (multiplied by a constant).

 The configurable information in `phisplit` details how to split the 2D r/z histograms in phi, so as to define the phidivisionX and phidivisionY regions.
 The default is `per_rover_bin`, which means the mid-point in phi in each r/z bin is used as the division.
 The other option is `fixed`, which means the split is at a fixed point in `phi` (the values of which are defined using the `phidivisionX_fixvalue_min` and `phidivisionX_fixvalue_max` variables.

+The `fpgas` block has two configurable parameters.
+The first `nBundles` is the number of stage 1 FPGAs (or bundles) covering an 120 degree sector.
+The second `maxInputs` is not actually used in the evaluation of the bundle configuarations, but an error message will be displayed if the number of FPGA lpGBT inputs exceeds this value.

 Finally any corrections to account for differences between the geometry in the input `ROOT` histograms and the latest geometry are given in the `corrections` block.
 If using `v11` geometry these should generally be left unchanged.